wistlyr/watercolor/content/about.md

 **Hello.**

-I write NSFW works under the name `wtrclr` here.
+I am `wtrclr`.
+I write NSFW works here.
 You have to be 18+ to read them.
+Pronouns are she/her.

 I will write pretty much anything.
 As such, you may see fetishes here that you consider depraved.

 Please use the tags to find what you like.
-Please be patient for anything new.
+Please be patient for anything new as well, as I am slow.

+As well, please understand that my NSFW writing has no connection to my main, SFW writing.

 You can commission my writing if you want.
-Please see [this post](https://watercolor.whistler.page/comm).
+Please see [this post](https://watercolor.whistler.page/comm) to learn more.